Deep Reinforcement Learning

 Deep reinforcement learning (DRL) has achieved groundbreaking success for many decision making problems, both in discrete and continuous domains, including robotics, game playing, and many others.
 In reinforcement learning, an agent does not have access to the transition dynamics and reward functions of the environment.
 Therefore, it learns an optimal policy by interacting with the unknown environment, which can suffer from high sample complexity and limited applications in high-dimensional real-world problems.
 Therefore, it is important for the agent to find efficient and practical ways for learning.

-In this research thrust, we are interested in (i) designing efficient, practical DRL algorithms in specific domains, and (ii) improving the sample efficiency of RL algorithms for general tasks.
+In this research thrust, we are interested in (i) designing efficient and practical DRL algorithms in specific domains, and (ii) improving the performance and generalizaiton of DRL algorithms for general tasks.

 alt text